 View NSW Government's merger proposal for Ku-ring-gai and Hornsby Shire councils

-Answers to questions that Ku-ring-gai residents may have following this latest announcement by the Baird Government.
+Answers to questions that Ku-ring-gai residents may have concerning the proposed forced merger of Ku-ring-gai and Hornsby Councils.

 Read recent media releases from Council on this issue.

 Ku-ring-gai Council believes it is in the best interests of its residents for it to remain a stand alone Council and not merge with Hornsby Council.